hSueki/dscage-pe2/README.md

 ### vi.
 BAM to CTSS with G correction
- This step performs a conversion of the BAM file into a CTSS BED file while applying a G correction to account for incorrect G in first base, based on the supplementary note 3e of Nature genet 38:626-35.
+ This step performs a conversion of the BAM file into a CTSS BED file while applying a G correction to account for incorrect G in first base, based on the supplementary note 3e of Nature genetics 38:626-35.

 Input: